Tsunekazu/checkonchain/research_articles/dcr_following_footsteps/decred_following_footsteps.md

 A suite of linear regression analyses and sensitivity studies have been performed for **Bitcoin**, **Decred** and **Litecoin** to provide mathematical rigor to the observed relationships.

 **Bitcoin** has clearly developed a strong monetary premium with extremely high R-squared values around 0.90 when considering daily pricing and blockchain data across its full history.
-Of note however is that at an equivalent age as Decred at the time of writing (3.67 years), the regression model for **Bitcoin** has an R-squared value of 0.66 which is comparable to **Decreds** fit of 0.70.
+Of note however is that at an equivalent age as Decred at the time of writing (3.67 years), the regression model for **Bitcoin** has an R-squared value of 0.66 which is comparable to **Decred's** fit of 0.70.
 This suggests that a complete four year data-set and ideally two full market cycles are required to establish confidence in a Stock-to-Flow model.

 **Decred** in its nascent stage is developing a convincing monetary premium commensurate with Bitcoin in its early years.
 Given the increased competition with other alt-coins for market share, this is quite a remarkable observation.
 A conclusion of this study is that there is an underlying source of buy demand for DCR which is certainly higher than that for **Litecoin** and even **Bitcoin** at the same age.